auth0/docs/articles/cms/wordpress/configuration.md

 Database Connections enable the typical username and password login seen on most sites.
 This type of Connection is not required and can be skipped if you're using passwordless or social logins only.

-1. Navigate to the [Connections > Database](${manage_url}/#/connections/database) page and look for a Connection that has a similar name to the Client setup above, if you used the wizard during setup.
+1. If you used the wizard during setup, navigate to the [Connections > Database](${manage_url}/#/connections/database) page and look for a Connection that has a similar name to the Client setup above.
 Otherwise, you can create a new
-Connection, use and existing Connection created previously, or use the default **Username-Password-Authentication**.
+Connection, use an existing Connection, or use the default **Username-Password-Authentication**.
 Click an existing Connection name to view settings or click **Create DB Connection** and follow the steps.

     ![Client Advanced Settings](/media/articles/cms/wordpress/database-connection-listing.png)

 1. Click the **Settings** tab, set **Password Strength** to the same as your wp-admin setting (default is Fair), and click **Save** at the bottom.
 If you want your password policy to be stronger or weaker, make sure to set it both here and at **wp-admin > Auth0 > Settings**.

-1. Now click the **Clients** tab and activate the Client created above
+1. Now click the **Clients** tab and activate the Client created above.

     ![Client Advanced Settings](/media/articles/cms/wordpress/db-connection-clients.png)

 ### Social Connection setup

 See our [dedicated page on Social Connections](/identityproviders#social) for detailed information on how to activate and configure these login methods.

 ### Update Auth0 settings in WordPress